-Learning online requires determination: there’s no teacher up front to keep you motivated and there are distractions just a click away.
-Your learning is entirely in your hands, it’s up to you to keep going.
+Learning online requires determination: there’s no teacher keeping an eye on you and distractions just a click away.
+Your learning is entirely in your hands: it’s up to you to keep going.
 So how do you?

-A good starting point is creating a pleasant environment to learn in, usually by removing distractions.
-Here’s a few recommendations that have helped the FutureLearn team with their online learning.
+A good starting point is creating a pleasant environment to learn in.
+Here are a few recommendations that have helped the FutureLearn team with their own online learning.

 1. Make space

-Stacks of paper and books might look impressive, but a sudden book avalanche is a distraction at best and a hazard at worst!
-So make sure you have plenty of room for the device you’re learning on and an area to take notes if required.
-Clear your immediate working area of distractions and you should be able to focus better on your learning.
+Stacks of paper and books might look impressive, but a sudden book avalanche is a distraction at best and a hazard at worst.
+Make sure you have plenty of room for the device you’re learning on and an area to take notes if required.
+Clear your immediate working area of clutter and distractions and you should be able to improve your focus.

 2. Get the temperature right

-The next distraction to remove: temperature.
+The next distraction to remove is temperature.
 Make sure you’re not too hot or cold.
 If you find yourself shivering (or sweating) over your computer at home try visiting a local library or cafe, their temperature is usually constant.

 3. Adjust the lights

 Like temperature, how much light you want when studying can sometimes come down to personal preference: maybe you like a room as full of natural light as possible, or maybe you prefer it cosy and dark.
 Either way make sure you’re able to clearly see your screen and there’s not too much glare, else you might end up with eye strain.